abipster/CasaEsperta/docs/home_assistant/automations.md

 # CasaEsperta - Home Assistant - Automations

-* system_set_theme
+## System
+* Set theme on start

-    Changes the theme to Slate when Home Assistant starts
+    Changes the theme when Home Assistant starts
+* Set fake heat

+    Sends a MQTT to a fake topic to set the mode of fake climate entities to 'heat', so Google Assistant can read just the temperature of the linked sensor.